 Click image to enlarge

 Some of the original bolts and nails were temporarily removed whenever possible to assist the carving process.
-These bolts were retained and then placed back into their original positions.
+These bolts were retained and then placed back into their original positions when the sculpture was complete.
 Some of the iron bolts had rusted in position over the years and were initially impossible to remove until the vast majority of oak which surrounded them had been cut away.
 The larger of these original iron bolts was eventually cut through at what is now the sculpture’s ‘sea level’.

 Throughout the whole carving process all the off cuts of the old Victory oak were retained and were later used to carve some of the masts, sails, rigging, guns etc. Due to the oaks great age it was both tough and stable so Ian was able to carve all the ships sails almost as thin as egg shells, giving the desired effect of Lord Nelson's famous Warship in full sail upon the ocean.

 Although the smaller oak beam had split down the entire length, you could tell by the length of the remaining old corroded iron bolt that most of oak on this smaller oak beam had long rotted away.
-Much of what remained had decayed badly the rotten oak could be simply pulled away like dry moss on a tree stump, along one side of the remaining section of sound oak used for the carving still had the thick orange/red coloured undercoat that was often applied to many of the oak beams to during the original construction of HMS Victory in 1765.
+Much of what remained had decayed badly the rotten oak could be simply pulled away, just like dry moss on a tree stump, along one side of the remaining section of sound oak used for the carving still had the thick orange/red coloured undercoat that was often applied to many of the oak beams to during the original construction of HMS Victory.